cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The sqrt_ratio subroutine used by the above procedure is defined immediately below.
 It depends on a constant S, which MUST be chosen to be a primitive element of the field F.
-See below for more information on identifying an appropriate value for S.
+See {{sswu-z-code}} for more information on identifying an appropriate value for S.

 ~~~
 sqrt_ratio(u, v)